nqhung119/ESP32-based-Webserver-for-Text-to-Speech-TTS-Conversion/README.md

 - Increasing Max Tokenization Length in Arduino IDE:
   - Press the <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> keyboard shortcut (<kbd>Command</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> for macOS users) to open the "Command Palette".
   - Select the "Preferences: Open Settings (UI)" command from the menu.
   - A "Preferences" tab will now open in the Arduino IDE main panel.
-In the "Search Settings" field, type 'editor.maxTokenizationLineLength'.
+In the "Search Settings" field, type <code class="notranslate">editor.maxTokenizationLineLength</code>.
-  - Adjust the value of the <code class="notranslate">editor.maxTokenizationLineLength</code> to 2000000.
+  - Adjust the value of the "Editor: Max Tokenization Line Length" to 2000000.
   - Click the X icon on the "Preferences" tab.

 ## Circuit Diagram